 Volunteer.
-I know your thinking, what about Shelter in Place and social distancing?
-Right now many organizations need your help.
-Food banks need people to help put food boxes together for families in need.
-They are even observing social distancing by separating volunteers so they are not close together.
+I know you are thinking, what about Shelter in Place and social distancing?
+Right now, many organizations need your help.
+For example, food banks need people to help put food boxes together for needy families.
+They observe social distancing by separating volunteers, so they are not close together.

 The Red Cross, as well as other organizations, need blood more than ever.
 There is a massive shortage.
-There are sick people in hospitals that require regular blood transfusions or might be waiting for blood for a critical operation.
-Blood banks are a safe sanitary place and they are taking extra precautions for disinfecting due to the virus.
+There are sick people in hospitals requiring regular blood transfusions or waiting for blood for a critical operation.
+Blood banks are safe, clean places, and they are taking extra precautions for disinfecting due to the virus.

 7. Take a Walk *Without Social Contact

 Going outside is good for you.
-It helps your mood especially since you are not going outside as much as you were before.
+It helps your mood, especially since you are not going outside as much as before.
 Going outside and taking a walk relieve stress.
-It doesn’t matter if you walk, hike or bike being outside gives you a chance to clear your mind and help you not go stir crazy from being inside all the time.
+It doesn’t matter if you walk, hike, or bike being outside gives you a chance to clear your mind and helps you not stir crazy from being inside all the time.

-While you’re out there practice mindfulness by noticing, how the weather feels or the new flowers that are popping up.
+While you’re out there, practice mindfulness by noticing how the weather feels or the new flowers popping up.
 Don’t forget to take some nice deep breaths.
-Don’t worry, you can’t get the coronavirus from taking a walk!
+Don’t worry, and you can’t get the coronavirus from taking a walk!

 8. Acknowledge How You Feel During The Quarantine